TeamMoegMC/FrostedHeart/README.md

 Now, you've know the basic structure, you can start contributing.
-Most of time, you will just be working with the `content` or `world` package.
+Most of time, you will just be working with the `content` or `foundation` package.
 Know type of contribution you are making:
 - If it is part of a self-contained new game mechanic, system, or anything that can be organized as a topic, you should put it in `content`.